learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 transport, maybe you "poll" all the cars at a four-way stop sign to see who arrived first.
 Perhaps you're a bit lax on your laundry and you "sniff test" all the clothes on the floor to find one that's least-offensive.
-We use Enumerables all the time in our real life!
+We use Enumerables all the time in real life!
 They're everywhere in life so they're very useful to have in code as well.

 ## Consult Ruby's Enumerable Documentation